fillout/react/README.md

 ### Popup and Slider embed buttons

 If you would prefer not to manage the open state of a popup or slider yourself, you can use `FilloutPopupEmbedButton` or `FilloutSliderEmbedButton`.
 This will render a button that opens the embed when clicked.
-These components take the same props as their standalone counterparts (except for `onClose`), but have some extra optional props to customize the button.
+These components take the same props as their standalone counterparts (except for `isOpen` and `onClose`), but have some extra optional props to customize the button.

 - `text` - change the button text
 - `color` - change the button background color. the text color will automatically contrast with this as long as you specify a hex code.